lmfit/lmfit-py/doc/fitting.rst

 easy to estimate uncertainties for and correlations between pairs of fit variables, as discussed in :ref:`fit-results-label`.

-Alternative algorithms can also be used by providing the ``method`` keyword to the :func:`minimize` function or use the corresponding method name from the :class:`Minimizer` class as listed in the :ref:`Table of Supported Fitting Methods <fit-methods-table>`.
+Alternative algorithms can also be used by providing the ``method`` keyword to the :func:`minimize` function or :meth:`Minimizer.minimize` class as listed in the :ref:`Table of Supported Fitting Methods
+<fit-methods-table>`.

 .. _fit-methods-table: